 According to Dave Ulrich, one of the key roles of HR is to be a credible activist for the employees.
 Employees need to be informed and heard on different topics that are relevant to them.
 Communication relates to spreading information relevant to employees.

-Being a People’s Advocate is one of five elements of the T-shaped HR professional, a new competency framework we developed for the future of the HR workforce.
-People Advocacy includes culture building, people practices, workplace champion, and communication expert.
+Being a People Advocate is one of the four core HR competencies we at AIHR have identified for the future of the HR workforce.
+People Advocacy includes culture building, people practices, and being a workplace champion and communication expert.